Dick Fancy

 your teeth will not spark some unloved

-wildness in my blood, to be skimmed off the surface
+wildness in my blood, to be skimmed off

 with a sugar spoon, oh